- What happens after treatment for retinoblastoma?

 Survivors of the hereditary form of retinoblastoma have a much higher risk for developing other types of cancer throughout their lives.
 This is because each cell in the body has an abnormal RB1 tumor suppressor gene, which would normally help stop some of these cancers from forming.
 Most of these cancers are very treatable if detected early, which is why it is very important that these children are followed closely throughout life.
 The entire body must be carefully examined to avoid missing these second cancers.

-The most common secondary cancers among retinoblastoma survivors include:
+The most common second cancers among retinoblastoma survivors include:

 - Osteosarcoma (a type of bone cancer)